Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Results

 The correlation distributions of $\Lc$ baryons and charged particles are compared to the results obtained considering the average of $\Dzero$, $\Dplus$, and $\Dstar$ mesons as triggers~\cite{ALICE:2021kpy} after the subtraction of the baseline, whose values were found to be consistent between the two trigger-particle cases for all the studied $\pt$ intervals.
 This allows for quantifying possible differences in the correlation peak features related to the different hadronisation of the charm quark into baryons and mesons.
 The comparison of the baseline-subtracted correlation distributions for a selection of the studied transverse momentum intervals is presented in Fig.~\ref{fig:results:dPhiComparison_DvsLc}.
 Because of the smaller $\lc$ signal, the reduced reconstruction efficiency and the larger combinatorial background under the invariant mass peaks with respect to the D-meson analyses, the baryon measurements are affected by larger point-by-point statistical fluctuations.
-The shape of the angular correlation distribution of $\lc$ and charged particles exhibits a difference compared to the correlation between D mesons and charged particles in some $\pt$ regions probed by the measurement.
-More specifically, a larger amount of correlation pairs is observed in both near- and away-side correlation peaks in the transverse momentum interval $3<\ptL<5$~\GeVc, and for associated particles in $0.3<\ptass<1$~\GeVc.
+The shape of the angular correlation distribution between $\lc$ and charged particles points toward a difference compared to the correlation between D mesons and charged particles in some $\pt$ regions probed by the measurement.
+More specifically, indications of a larger amount of correlation pairs emerge in both near- and away-side correlation peaks in the transverse momentum interval $3<\ptL<5$~\GeVc, and for associated particles in $0.3<\ptass<1$~\GeVc.
 For more energetic charm hadrons, starting from trigger-particle $\pt>5$~\GeVc, the agreement between the angular distributions of the two charm hadrons is significantly improved and the correlation functions are found to be compatible.
-At high associated-particle $\pt$, the azimuthal correlation distribution of the two charm hadrons exhibits a similar shape, despite some tension being present in the near-side region.
+At high associated-particle $\pt$, the azimuthal correlation distribution of the two charm hadrons exhibits a similar shape, despite hints of a tension being present in the peak regions, in particular for the near-side.